sofwan10/Creative-Developer-Widget/README.md

 - One of the best feature of this plugin is that it's easy for the user to use.
 The user-friendly interface makes it easy for even the most technologically challenged users to add and edit images and videos on their website.

 - The plugin also includes a variety of customization options, such as the ability to add background colors, patterns, and animations.
-Users can also choose from a range of pre-designed templates or create their own..
+Users can also choose from a range of pre-designed templates or create their own.

 - The Creative Development Widget is a must-have plugin for any website that wants to add a personal touch and stand out from the crowd.
 It's perfect for creating beautiful image and video galleries, and it's easy to use, so you can focus on creating great content.